ericpony/polynomial-loop-invariant-synthesis/README.md

 # Polynomial loop invariant synthesis
-This node.js script tries to verify a flat probabilistic while-loop written in [pCGL](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.42.1798), the probabilistic Guarded Command Language, and annotated with a pre-expectation and a post-expectation.
+This node.js script tries to verify a flat probabilistic while-loop annotated with a pre-expectation and a post-expectation.
 You will need node.js with ver ≥ 0.10 to run this script.
 Besides, the following tools must be accessible in the shell:
 * Octave
 * Redlog
 * Z3py

 ## Example

-Consider a pCGL loop which models a symmetric bounded random walk  (see `random-walk.js` in folder `test-cases`):
+Consider a probabilistic loop that models a symmetric bounded random walk:

     n = 0;
     while(0<x && x<y) {